 La Barrique boasts many references to the world of wine, such as the refined external iron lanterns coming from ancient Venetian palaces that were restored by Francesco with the inclusion of glass chosen in the nuances of wine, or the vintage champagne pupitre (bottle holders) that have been transformed into shelves.

-And it is precisely the many bottles displayed in the room that tell the true wonder of the place: an excellent selection of wines that starts from Supertuscan and important vintages to focus on the best small artisan wineries of Triveneto.
-Selected one by one by Marco who, paying homage to his Friulian origins, offers Valpolicella and Amarone, Soave and Lugana, Lagrein, Pinot Nero and Traminer, but also gems coming from his region such as Ribolla Gialla, Malvasia, Pinot Grigi Ramato, Pignolo and Refosco.
+And it is precisely the many bottles displayed in the room that tell the true wonder of the place: an excellent selection of wines that starts from Supertuscan and important vintages to focus on the best small artisan wineries of Triveneto: like Valpolicella and Amarone, Soave and Lugana, Lagrein, Pinot Nero and Traminer, as well as Ribolla Gialla, Malvasia, Pinot Grigi Ramato, Pignolo and Refosco.

-Thus each cicchetto is artfully prepared, using, for example, the Apulian frisella to maintain crunchiness, and high quality ingredients that can be tried in the tasting dish of 10 cicchetti which includes a selection of the most loved ones such as those based on tartare di Fassona, goat cheese and chopped pistachios, soppressa ham and artichokes and Cuore di Bue tomatos from Cavallino, robiola cheese, Leccino olives and Sicilian oregano.
+Here each cicchetto (Venetian tapas) is prepared not just as a simple appetizer that accompanies a glass of wine, yet as a real own serving dish all-round protagonist.
+For example, the Apulian Frisella is used to maintain crunchiness, as well as high quality ingredients that can be tried in the tasting dish of 10 cicchetti.
+This includes a selection of the most loved ones such the ones with tartare di Fassona, goat cheese and chopped pistachios, soppressa ham, artichokes and Cuore di Bue tomatos from Cavallino, or robiola cheese, Leccino olives and Sicilian oregano.

 The traditional dishes on the menu are also excellent, such as the cod lasagnetta, the Piedmontese Fassona meat tartare or the creamed cod with polenta and, of course, the platters based on artisan cured meats and cheeses, including the delicious ones from the Latteria Turnaria of Fagagna in Friuli Venezia Giulia.